Suda-Baka/MCSH/README_en.md

 However, home routers generally use dynamic IP addresses, and using IP binding can fix the device’s IP.
 This feature can be set in the router’s backend.

+> [!NOTE]
->**Enabling port forwarding may expose your device to attacks, so please do not share your server’s IP with anyone you do not trust.**
+> Enabling port forwarding may expose your device to attacks, so please do not share your server’s IP with anyone you do not trust.

 ## Customization